vitorstabile/vitorstabile/README.md

 # About Me <a name="aboutme"></a>

-My name is Vitor Garcia and I'm a Chemical Engineer and Software Developer.
+My name is Vitor Garcia and I'm a Chemical Engineer and Software Developer with dual citizen (Italian and Brazilian)..

 I have bachelor's and master's degrees in chemical engineering both concluded in 2014 and 2019 in the institute [Centro Universitário FEI][fei-url].